Widowspeak: History

 In 2015, Widowspeak released the album All Yours.
 The fourth album Expect the Best was recorded at Marcata Recording, New Paltz, New York and released August 2017.
 Molly Hamilton wrote the songs in her home town Tacoma, Washington.
 It's a return to the sounds of their beginnings.

 Widowspeak released their fifth album, Plum, in 2020.
 In 2022 they released their sixth album, The Jacket.
+Widowspeaks's seventh album "Roses" was released June 5, 2026 by Captured Tracks.